 Now it’s time to get to the good stuff, figuring out your gallery wall.
 But before you need to decide how big you want the gallery on your wall, how wide and tall before you can go on.

-Awhile ago I shared a post about 5 tips to help you start decorating, here.
-These tips will help create a wonderful gallery wall.
+A while ago I shared a post about 5 tips to help you start decorating, these tips will help create a wonderful gallery wall.
 So here are the tips that I used:

 - Variation – This will apply to the size, shape, and texture of each item (frames).